starkwang/vue-virtual-collection/README.md

 Optionally override the size of the sections a Collection's cells are split into.
 This is an advanced option and should only be used for performance tuning purposes.

+## Events

+### scrolled-to-top
+This event is emitted when the container scrollTop is reduced to 0.

+### scrolled-to-bottom
+This event is emitted when the container scrollTop has reach the bottom.

 ## Slots

 ### header